tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 NRP State Disclosure:

-: Routing protocol extensions that advertise NRP topology and resource reservation states may expose sensitive information about the network's internal resource allocations to any adversary participating in the routing protocol.
+: Extensions that advertise NRP topology and resource reservation states may expose sensitive information about the network's internal resource allocations to any adversary participating in the routing protocol.
 Operators SHOULD apply appropriate route